seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-7.md

 In this task, you are going to test the load balnacer deployed on the previous tasks.

-#### Pre-requisites for this task

-Complete Exercise 1 & Exercise 2 & Exercise 3 & Exercise 4 & Exercise 5 & Exercise 6.

 #### Steps:

 1. In the search box at the top of the page, enter Public IP.
-Select Public IP addresses in the search results.
+Select **Public IP addresses** in the search results.

-2. In Public IP addresses, select contosoPublicIP.
+2. In Public IP addresses, select **contosoPublicIP**.

     ![img](../media/nat12.png)

-3. Copy the IP address.
-Paste the public IP into the address bar of your browser.
+3. Copy the **IP address** and paste the it into the address bar of your browser.

     ![img](../media/nat13.png)